“We honor the Native American People of Delmarva at the Chicone Village at Handsell”

 Please come visit anytime!

 Getting married?
-What a Native American venue?
-Contact us about renting our site for your outdoor event.
+Need a location for a Native Ceremony?
+Want a Native American venue?
+Contact us about using our site for your outdoor event.

 “My husband and I visited Handsell yesterday for the first time.
 We loved it!
 No one else was around—no sounds but insects and the breeze.
 It was a big experience… It was wonderful to walk around and see everything.
 The Chicone Creek is spectacular!
 We plan to attend this year’s Jamboree and are sorry we didn’t know sooner about all that is happening there.
 The longhouse is amazingly beautiful.
 Congratulations on an excellent project” !